-/cfg/12/vlan <VLAN number> VLAN Configuration
+/cfg/12/vlan <VLAN number>

+VLAN Configuration

 '''

 [VLAN 1 Menu]

+name

 - Set VLAN name

-name

-stg

 - Assign VLAN to a Spanning Tree Group

-- Set BW contract

-cont
+stq

 add

 - Add port to VLAN

+rem

 - Remove port from VLAN

-rem
+def

 - Define VLAN as list of ports

-def
+jumbo

-jumbo - Enable/disable Jumbo Frame support
+- Enable/disable Jumbo Frame support

+ena

 - Enable VLAN

-ena

 dis

 - Disable VLAN

 del

 - Delete VLAN

 - Display current VLAN configuration

+cur

 '''

 The commands in this menu configure VLAN attributes, change the status of the VLAN, delete the VLAN, and change the port membership of the VLAN.
-For more information on configuring VLANs, see "Setup Part 3: VLANs" on page 31.
+For more information on configuring VLANs, see "Setup Part 3: VLANs" on page 35.

 By default, the VLAN menu option is disabled except VLAN 1, which is enabled all the time.
-Ports INT1-INT14 and ports EXT1-EXT4 are in VLAN 1 by default.
+Internal server ports (INTx) and external ports (EXT1-EXT4) are in VLAN 1 by default.
+Up to 1024 VLANs can be configured on the GbESM.

-Table 6-19 VLAN Configuration Menu Options (/cfg/l2/vlan)
+Table 6-40 VLAN Configuration Menu Options (/cfg/l2/vlan)